 What's Open at Yosemite in Spring

-Most winter activities such as the skiing area close for the season by March 31 if not earlier.
+Most winter activities end for the season by March 31 if not earlier.

 Tioga Pass, Mariposa Grove, and Glacier Point Roads open when the park service can get the winter snow off them.
-That might be early in a dry year, but they sometimes stay closed until late May or early June.
+That's usually between early May and late June.

 Late snowstorms can close other roads in the park and make tire chains mandatory.
-You should carry them with you and be prepared to use them even if you have four-wheel drive while traveling around Yosemite in April, May, or June.
-Learn more about using tire chains in California here.
+You should carry them with you while traveling around Yosemite through the month of April.
+And be prepared to use them even if you have four-wheel drive vehicle.
+Learn more about using tire chains in California.

 01 of 07

 Winter snow starts to melt in the spring, filling streams and rivers and creating powerful waterfalls that run at full throttle, cascading down the mountainsides.

 In years of maximum water flow, Yosemite Falls makes a thundering sound that you can hear throughout the valley.